ibm-cloud-docs/Backup/install-backup-client-windows.md

 # Installing the backup client in Windows
 {: #InstallinWindows}

-Installing the {{site.data.keyword.backup_full}} client is completed through a series of interactions on the server that is designated for the {{site.data.keyword.backup_notm}} service.
+You can install the {{site.data.keyword.backup_full}} client through a series of interactions on the server that is designated for the {{site.data.keyword.backup_notm}} service.
 {: shortdesc}

 ## Logging in to the target device server